bruceravel/demeter/documentation/Athena/hephaestus.rst

 Preferences
 -----------

-The behavior of HEPHAESTUS can be configured via the preferences tool.
+The behavior of :demeter:`hephaestus` can be configured via the preferences tool.
-This uses the same preferences tool as Athena and Artemis, although only those preference groups relevant to HEPHAESTUS and to plotting are presented.
+This uses the same preferences tool as Athena and Artemis, although only those preference groups relevant to :demeter:`hephaestus` and to plotting are presented.

-Click on a group in the “Parameters” list to open a group.
+Click on a group in the :quoted:`Parameters` list to open a group.
 Click on a parameter to display it in the controls on the right.
 You will be given controls appropriate to each parameter's data type for setting the parameter value.
-The “Your value” and “Demeter's value” buttons can be used to restore a parameter's value.
+The :quoted:`Your value` and :quoted:`Demeter s value` buttons can be used to restore a parameter's value.
 A description of the displayed parameter will be written in the large text box.

 Parameters can be applied for the current session or applied and saved to your configuration file.